ryokbys/rsync_wrapper/README.md

 option: ['-avzh']
 ```

-- `remote_host` given by the option is used prior to that in config-file.
+- `remote_host` given by the option is used prior to that in `.sync` file.
-- The current working directory in the local machine is also used for the remote directory, except when `remote_dir: path/to/dir/` is specified in the config-file.
+- The path the current working directory in the local machine is also used for the remote directory, except when `remote_dir: path/to/dir/` is specified in `.synce file.`

 ## Make aliases to the workflows